team-alembic/ash_authentication_phoenix/documentation/tutorials/getting-started-with-ash-authentication-phoenix.md

 ### Application Dependencies

-We need to add the following dependencies:
+We need to add the following dependencies.
+Use `mix hex.info dependency_name` to get the latest version of each dependency.

 **mix.exs**